College Factual by our College Data Analytics Team

 1

-You’ll join some of the best and brightest minds around if you attend Antioch University - New England.
-The school came in at #1 for the Schools for a Doctorate Highly Focused on Conservation Major in New Hampshire.
+You’ll be in good company if you decide to attend Antioch University - New England.
+It ranked #1 on our 2023 Schools for a Doctorate Highly Focused on Conservation Major in New Hampshire list.
 Antioch University - New England is a small private not-for-profit school situated in Keene, New Hampshire.
-It awarded 6 doctorate’s conservation degrees in 2020-2021.
+It awarded 6 doctorate’s conservation degrees in 2021-2022.

 Full Antioch University - New England Natural Resources Conservation Report